 Job tenure in corporate America is dead

-There is always someone that believes that because they have been working in a department or for a company for a long time, that they are bullet proof.
-This mentality, which is more at a sub-conscious level than a conscious level, usually results in an employee who feels that they can sit back and coast.
+There is always someone who believes that because they have been working in a department or for a company for a long time, that they are bulletproof.
+This mentality, which is more at a subconscious level than a conscious level, usually results in an employee who feels that they can sit back and coast.
 These tenured employees don’t just feel like they sit back and relax, they feel it is a privilege owed to them for their years of service.
 In reality TV parlance, they feel they hold “corporate immunity”.
 I hate to break it to you but your job tenure doesn’t mean jack shit to me.
 Tenure doesn’t mean anything unless you are a Tenured Professor or belong to a union.
 (But that is a completely separate post) I don’t care if you have 5, 10, or 20 years of tenure with a company.
 At the end of the day, your job tenure means nothing to me and probably doesn’t mean much to your manager.
 In today’s new economy, job tenure is extinct.
 “Reinventing yourself” is the new black.

 I have posted a couple of related topics in the past.

 Job tenure and the above two posts both point to the same underlying attitude that I see and hear all the time.
 Employees become comfortable in their situation and begin to feel entitled.
 This feeling of entitlement leads to the employee sitting back and coasting through their 9-5.
 I believe that employees with job tenure should not only avoid an attitude of complacency but should be working on re-inventing themselves quarter after quarter and year after year.

 Why Employees with Job Tenure need to reinvent themselves:

 - Employees with job tenure are usually the highest paid employees within a department.
 After years of job experience and cost of living raises, employees with job tenure salaries have crept up.

 - Employees with job tenure are usually looked to as the individuals of influence within the department.